WeiRui-Wang/Pipeline/README.md

 ### Build Job Specification

 + Our parser for YAML build job specification supports the formatting as shown below.
-+ `setup` consists a list of enviroment setup commands and packages to be installed before the job execution.
++ `setup` consists a list of environment setup commands and packages to be installed before the job execution.
 + `jobs` consists of list of jobs will be run after `setup`.

 + Each item in `jobs` must have `name` and `steps`, and `steps` can consists a list of steps that has `name` and `run` for each step within `steps` list.
     + Within each `step` item, optional parameters `env` and `rebuild` can be used.
-    + `env` indicate the enviroment variable that should be retrived from the `.env` file as predefined, within yml file, optional `env` flag is stored as list as shown in example below.
+    + `env` indicate the environment variable that should be retrived from the `.env` file as predefined, within yml file, optional `env` flag is stored as list as shown in example below.
-    + `rebuild` indicate the step that is going to run after the initial build run so that during rebuild, original initial enviroment setup steps can be skipped so it is more dynamic.
+    + `rebuild` indicate the step that is going to run after the initial build run so that during rebuild, original initial environment setup steps can be skipped so it is more dynamic.
 + Each item from `setup` must be following same level of indentation as shown below, and fall within 3 major general format.
     + **APT**: package names under `apt`, each in an individual line.